Psychologists and Counselors in Nashville

 We don't believe in therapy either.

-Yes, of course we're therapists and therefore technically should "believe in therapy," but we don't think everyone has to be in therapy to have a fulfilling life, nor do we want anyone in therapy forever.
+Yes, of course we're therapists and therefore technically should "believe in" it, so to clarify: We don't think everyone has to attend therapy to have a fulfilling life, nor do we want anyone in therapy forever.
 Therapy is something to go into for help and then-- go on with your life!
 If you get something out of it, great.
 If you don't, it may be time to move on.

 We don't believe good therapists have to have had therapy either.
-If you think about it, some of the best "therapists" in your own life never spent a day in formal therapy.
-Bad things have happened since the dawn of time and somehow people made it without us therapists.
+Some of the best "therapists" in your own life never spent a day in training or a day on the therapy couch.
+Bad things have happened since the dawn of time-- somehow people made it without us therapists.
 Imagine that!

 We have our #@$% together.